 Introduction

-Beginning by or before December 31, 2025, all recipients of US federal research funding will be required to make freely available their federally-funded, peer-reviewed scholarly publications, including scientific data, via public access venues (“agency-designated repositories”) with no delays or embargos after publication.
+Beginning by or before December 31, 2025, all recipients of US federal research funding will be required to make their federally-funded, peer-reviewed scholarly publications freely available including scientific data, via public access venues (“agency-designated repositories”) with no delays or embargos after publication.

 Issued by the US Office of Science and Technology Policy (OSTP), and signed by Director Alondra Nelson, the Memorandum on Ensuring Free, Immediate and Equitable Access to Federally Funded Research (Office of Science and Technology Policy 2022; also known as the “Nelson memo”) extends the reach of federal public access policy that previously was established in the 2013 Memorandum on Increasing Access to the Results of Federally Funded Research (Office of Science and Technology Policy 2013; also known as the “Holdren memo”).
 These extensions include: 1) revoking all embargos or delays in favor of immediate free access; 2) requiring all federal agencies to participate, not just those with R&D budgets of $100M or more; 3) requiring agencies to develop or extend policies on scientific data sharing to include all data from funded research, not just that which is directly related to publications; 4) ensuring the collection of specific types of metadata for all scholarly publications and data at the time of their deposit; and 5) advancing concerns related to equity of both participation in research and using the results (e.g., using assistive technologies).
-These significant changes are intended to increase and advance equity, American scientific leadership, and public trust in government science.
+These significant changes are intended to increase and advance equity, American scientific leadership, and public trust in government funded science.

 This white paper explores the spectrum and blend of cost and pricing models and options currently used to make research data free and publicly accessible.
 We begin by exploring the context for the Nelson Memo, including what “reasonable” and “allowable” costs currently look like within the US federal agency landscape.